JetBrains/resharper-devguide/Features/Analysis/Testing.md

 ## Using the base class

 In order to use the base class, simply derive from `HighlightingTestBase`, or one of the more language specific derived class (see below for more details on these derived classes), and call `DoTestSolution`, `DoNamedTest` or `DoNamedTest2` in the test method.
 As ever, the `RelativeTestDataPath` should be overridden to describe where the test data files are located.
-Most of the language specific base classes set up a value of `Daemon\<Langauge>`.
+Most of the language specific base classes set up a value of `Daemon\<Language>`.

 ```csharp
 [Test]